quicwg/base-drafts/draft-ietf-quic-recovery.md

 : Packets are considered in-flight when they have been sent and neither acknowledged nor declared lost, and they are not ACK-only.
-Packets are still considered in-flight even if their payloads no longer need to be delivered.
+For example, packets containing STREAM frames are still considered in-flight after the corresponding stream is reset.

 Ack-eliciting Frames: